aloj7980/Assignments_And_Projects/STAT3400 Applied Regression/Class Notes/ReadMe.md

 These R markdown files were used for in class demonstrations.
 The practice problems were not assigned and graded for the vast majority of them.
+Refer to the objectives and schedule png files to find which file corresponds with which concept.